PanDAWMS/panda-docs/docs/source/installation/kubernetes.rst

   * Secret installation: In this installation, secret information are kept in *secrets/*.
 You need to keep the secret file in a diferent place (such as applying *helm secrets*).
 For the secret deployment, you can keep them for long time and only update it when it's needed.
 After deploying the secrets, you can deploy the service.

-  * Experiment based installation: For different experiments, there maybe special requirements, for example different namespaces or different persistent volumens.
+  * Experiment based installation: For different experiments, there might be special requirements, for example different namespaces or different persistent volumens.
 In this case, an experiment specific file *values-<experiment>.yaml* is required.

   * **In the example, secrets are kept in the same location as service files.
 For a production instance, it's good to encrypt them or put them in a different location.**